 Be Prepared at Work

-This checklist will help you in the event that a disaster strikes while you are at work.
+This checklist will help you when a disaster strikes while you are at work.

-- For information on opening a bank account, call 211 for the Bank on San Francisco program.
+- For information on opening a bank account, visit the Bank on San Francisco website.

 - Plan for how you will communicate with loved ones after a disaster.

-- Long-distance phone lines often work before local phone lines, so identify an out-of-state contact and provide this person with the contact information of people you want to keep informed of your situation.
+- Long-distance phone lines often work when local phone lines do not.
+Identify an out-of-state contact and provide this person with the contact information for people you want kept informed of your situation.
 Share this information with your family and friends locally.

 - Keep coins in your Go-bag.
-Payphones may work before other phone lines.
+Pay phones may work when landlines do not.

-- Don’t count on your cell phone - increased traffic on cell phone networks can quickly overload wireless capacity.
+- Don’t count on your cell phone working.
+Increased traffic on cell phone networks can quickly overload wireless capacity.

 - Record an outgoing message on your voicemail so that callers can be re-assured of your safety status.